kevinfreeman1101/Lazarus/Modernized_Texts/G.R.S. Mead/Drafts/MEAD-Apollonius of Tyana.md

 by George Robert Stowe Mead

-1901: Published by Theosophical Publishing Society.London and Benares.
+1901: Published by the Theosophical Publishing Society, London and Benares.

 2008: Scanned, proofed and formatted at sacred-texts.com by John Bruno Hare.